Crispy Panko Poached Eggs

 1 pot for poaching eggs

-3 bowls for coating stations
+3 bowls for coating ingredients

 1 pan for frying

-1 paper towels for draining eggs
+1 paper towels for draining oil

-- 4 large eggs poaching
+- 4 large eggs

 - 1 cup panko breadcrumbs